fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 The first command searches for a component containing the text <i>another note cypress</i>, and then for a <i>make not important</i> button within it.
 It then clicks the button.

 The second command checks that the text on the button has changed to <i>make important</i>.

-The tests and the current frontend code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part5-9) branch <i>part5-9</i>.

 ### Failed login test